Building A Culture of Collaboration >>>>>>>>>>>>>>>>>>>>>@storytrail.com

 • Technology tools and Web publication in preservice teacher education (Example: Southwest Children's Literature Web Site)

-• Technology tools' impact on teaching and learning reform in higher education (Dissertation research)
+• Technology tool and mentoriship impact on teaching and learning reform in (higher) education (Dissertation research)

-• Assistant Professor, School of Library and Information Studies, Texas Woman's University, Denton, Texas, 2009-present
+• Associate Professor, School of Library and Information Studies, Texas Woman's University (TWU SLIS), Denton, Texas, 2015 - 2016

 • Teacher-Librarian, Emily Gray Junior High/Tanque Verde High School, Tanque Verde Unified School District, Tucson, Arizona, 2008-2009